decentdao/decent-contracts/docs/interfaces/IBaseFreezeVoting.md

 Updates the freeze period.
 This is the length of time (in blocks) the subDAO is actually frozen for if a freeze vote passes.

-This period can be overridden by a call to unfreeze(), which would require a passed Proposal from the subDAO.
+This period can be overridden by a call to `unfreeze()`, which would require a passed Proposal from the parentDAO.

 #### Parameters